 4. Permits & Legal Requirements

+What is an adventure elopement?
 It’s a wedding in an adventurous location with activities like hiking, kayaking, climbing, or other outdoor experiences.

+Can we have guests at our adventure elopement?
 Yes!
 Many couples keep it small—just a few family members or friends—but you can include as many as you like if logistics allow.

+Do we need permits for our elopement?
 Often, yes.
 National parks and protected areas usually require permits for ceremonies or photography.

+What should we wear to our elopement?
 Clothes that are comfortable, layered, and suited to the terrain, while still looking beautiful in photos.

+When is the best time to elope?
 It depends on your location.
 Spring and fall are great for moderate weather and vibrant scenery; summer is ideal for alpine hikes.

+Do adventure elopements cost more than traditional weddings?
 Sometimes less, thanks to smaller guest lists, but costs may increase with travel, lodging, or permits.

 Adventure elopements are more than a wedding—they’re a story.
 You’ll remember the wind in your hair, the sound of a waterfall, or the quiet of a forest as you exchange vows.
 Your photos capture real emotions, movement, and energy, making every image feel authentic.